objcio/articles/2014-07-08-sandbox-scripting.md

 As you can see in Brent's article, every application that support AppleScript has a scripting dictionary.
 That dictionary describes the objects and properties of the app's data model.
 So just learn to poke around in that data model to find what you want!

 Begin by opening the Script Editor application in your Applications > Utilities folder.
-Then from the File menu, select "Open Dictionary…".
-At that point, every application that supports AppleScript will be listed — more than you probably imagined!
-Select the System Preferences app from the list and click "Choose".
+Then, from the File menu, select "Open Dictionary…."
+At that point, every application that supports AppleScript will be listed -— more than you probably imagined!
+Select the System Preferences app from the list and click "Choose."

-At this point, you'll see a "Standard Suite" and "System Preferences" listed in a tree browser.
-The standard suite lists commands like "open", classes like "window", and other things that are common to most scripting dictionaries.
-The interesting stuff is in the other scripting suite: "System Preferences".
-When you select it you'll see a command named "reveal" and three classes (object types) named "application", "pane" and "anchor".
+At this point, you'll see a Standard Suite and System Preferences listed in a tree browser.
+The standard suite lists commands like "open," classes like "window," and other things that are common to most scripting dictionaries.
+The interesting stuff is in the other scripting suite: System Preferences.
+When you select it, you'll see a command named "reveal" and three classes (object types) named "application," "pane," and "anchor."

-When you look at "application", you'll see two things: elements and properties.
+When you look at "application," you'll see two things: elements and properties.
 Elements are collections of objects that are managed by the selected object.
 The properties list data maintained by the selected object.

 <!--<img src="{{ site.images_path }}/issue-14/Scripting_Dictionary.png" width="741" />-->
 <img src="http://files.iconfactory.net/craig/test/Scripting_Dictionary.png" width="741" />

-So an "application" contains "panes".
-That sounds promising, in a new Script Editor window, create a simple script to show all the pane objects:
+So an application contains panes.
+That sounds promising.
+So, in a new Script Editor window, create a simple script to show all the pane objects:

 	tell application "System Preferences"
 		panes
 	end tell

-Our goal to open the Accessibility view of the security pane, so look through the Result in the output until you find something useful like:
+Our goal is to open the Accessibility view of the security pane, so look through the Result in the output until you find something useful like:

 	pane id "com.apple.preference.security" of application "System Preferences"

-Learn more about it by looking at it's "localized name" property:
+Learn more about it by looking at its "localized name" property:

 	tell application "System Preferences"
 		localized name of pane id "com.apple.preference.security"
 	end tell

-"Security & Privacy".
+Security & Privacy.
 Bingo!
 Now try writing another script that uses that "pane id" along with the "reveal" command we saw earlier:

 	tell application "System Preferences"
 		reveal pane id "com.apple.preference.security"
 	end tell

-System Preferences just showed you the pane, now let's figure out how to get to the right view.
+System Preferences just showed you the pane.
+Now let's figure out how to get to the right view.
 Start by querying for the only elements contained in a pane, the anchor objects:

 	tell application "System Preferences"
 		anchors of pane "com.apple.preference.security"